Forward Movement

 Video by Filip Chwistek

-• Your shoulders and head should normally be no more than just ahead of the binding of the outside ski at the apex of the turn.
+• Your shoulders should be just ahead of the binding of the outside ski at the apex of the turn.

 • Too much forward action with the arms will cause the pelvis to move backwards putting pressure on the tail of the skis.

-• Henrik Kristoffersen positions his shoulders just ahead of the binding of his outside ski.
+Henrik Kristoffersen positions his shoulders ahead of his bindings in this picture.

 H. Kristoffersen/ Image by M. Pozza/Alamy/Graphics by ARM